yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ```
     <#
-        The following code converts the existing availability to aligned/managed and then converts the disks to managed as well.
+        The following code converts the existing availability set to aligned/managed and then converts the disks to managed as well.
         Note: The PlatformFaultDomainCount is set to 2 - this is because the region currently only supports two managed fault domains
     #>

-    $rgName = 'contosoCloudShopRG'
+    $rgName = 'CloudShopRG'

     $avSetName = 'SQLAVSet'